jamesdsmyth/firebase-v3-react-redux/README.md

 # Firebase v3 with React using Redux

+Clone/pull this repo to see a working example that lists pubs in a table with data pulled from a Firebase database.

 This is a walkthrough of how I managed to get Firebase v3 to play nice with React and Redux.
 This is a simple approach that involves dispatching an action once the data from Firebase has been received.
 This in turn passes the Firebase data to a reducer, creating a new state which will then update the view automatically due to React's way of dealing with life cycles.

 **Setting up Firebase**